Printie

 “Is Amazon a good channel for selling 3D printed products?” is usually a channel question — but channels only work when fulfillment stays stable.

-Algorithms reward buyer experience: on-time shipping, low defects, clear listings, and low returns.
+For a channel like selling 3d printed products on amazon: fees, returns, and quality expectations, algorithms reward buyer experience: on-time shipping, low defects, clear listings, and low returns.
 If you scale traffic before you scale operations, you get the worst outcome: more support, more refunds, and worse reviews.

-Use this guide as a framework: pick the channel, constrain the offer, and build the workflow so you can keep promises when demand spikes.
+Use this sell 3d printed items on amazon guide as a framework: pick the channel, constrain the offer, and build the workflow so you can keep promises when demand spikes.

 Key takeaways